BruceHenry/blog/source/_posts/InteractiveMap_03.md

 description: Make the map interactive with charts (Echarts)
 ---
 #### Preview: Map with Charts
-This visualization extends from the one [my previous blog](https://brucehenry.github.io/blog/public/2018/01/31/InteractiveMap_02/).
+This visualization extends from the one my previous blog.

 I add some **charts** which are able to show some detailed data beyond the map.
-To generate the charts, I used a tool called [**Echarts**](https://ecomfe.github.io/echarts-doc/public/en/index.html), which is an excellent data visualization tool from Baidu.
+To generate the charts, I used a tool called [**Echarts**](https://echarts.apache.org/en/index.html), which is an incubator project of Apache Software Foundation.

 Let's first see how it looks,
 <iframe width="820" height="1060" src="https://brucehenry.github.io/blog-webpage/interactive-map/03/map_with_chart.html">You browser does not support iframe tag, <a href="https://brucehenry.github.io/blog-webpage/interactive-map/02/advanced_map.html" target="_blank">click here to visit</a>.</iframe>